arunkumar9t2/arunkumar.dev/_posts/2019-12-28-introducing-scabbard-a-tool-to-visualize-dagger-2-dependency-graphs.md

 * **Scabbard Gradle Plugin** - A gradle plugin to abstract away internal implementation details required in setting up the above processor and also acts as an API to configure Scabbard behavior.
 Being a Gradle plugin allows it do stuff that is otherwise not possible with pure annotation processors.

-* **Scabbard IntelliJ Plugin** - A IntelliJ plugin to link generated graphs back to their source code.
+* **Scabbard IntelliJ Plugin** - An IntelliJ plugin to link generated graphs back to their source code.
 This plugin also sets up stage for building any additional UI tools based on Dagger information in the future.

 ### Goals

 For Scabbard, I had the following goals in mind.

 * Establish ability to build informational tools with Dagger graph information - as mentioned above the IDE and Gradle plugins work together with shared knowledge to provide UX improvements.
-This can be easily extended to build additional tools (like linking `@Inject` with bindings).
+This can be easily extended to build additional tools (~~like linking `@Inject` with bindings~~ this feature is now natively [available](https://medium.com/androiddevelopers/dagger-navigation-support-in-android-studio-49aa5d149ec9) as part of Android Studio since 4.1 Canary 07.).
 * Easy to use visualization - Scabbard aims to be simple to setup and tries to abstract away the internal implementation details involved in graph generation
 * Readable Graph information - it is very easy to end up in complicated graph diagrams which is technically correct but hard to decipher due to their complexity especially in large projects like _Grab's_.
 To tackle this, Scabbard splits the graph by `@Component` and `@Subcomponent` to keep the graphs small and understandable.
 * Opionated strucure - internal dagger representation can be inferred and represented in many different ways, Scabbard aims to start with a base representation and evolve it based on community feedback.